isaacracine/PRS_pipeline_binary_phenotypes/README.md

 # PRS pipeline for binary phenotypes
 This repository will host the pipeline and necessary files to calculate and compare PRS for multiple tools  (implemented via snakemake)

-With this pipeline, we calculate polygenic risk scores (PRS) using four different PRS-calculating tools (PLINK, PRSice, LDPred and lassoSum).
+With this pipeline, we calculate polygenic risk scores (PRS) using four different PRS-calculating tools (PLINK, PRSice, lassosum ans LDpred).
 Additively, we compare the calculated PRS of each method to eachother.

 This project aims to compare four different tools that calculate Polygenic Risk Scores (PRS).
-These tools are PLINK, PRSice, Lasso Sum and LDPred.
+These tools are PLINK, PRSice, Lassosum and LDpred.
 Currently, this workflow only allows for testing of **binary** phenotypes, such as cases and controls.

 The heart of this project is a Snakemake script, therefore allowing for extension with more tools.
 Additionally, the project is supported for users that have access to a remote cluster.
 The scripts require the submission of a SLURM job, however if your cluster uses another job scheduler this can easily be adapted as well.
 The aim of using this pipeline is not to take the PRS directly.
 Rather it should aid the user in selecting the best tool to use for calculating PRS on their specific dataset.
 The user should rerun their own analysis on such tool with their data to allow for more fine tuning.